Desire32/langchain-upstash-redis/README.md

 ## What does it do?

 Flask server for the custom LLM chatbot.
-The bot works with Ollama LLM (e.g. Mistral 7B or Llama3) and uses Upstash Redis to store chat history.
+The bot works with Ollama LLM (e.g. Mistral 7B or whatever you decided to use) and uses Upstash Redis to store chat history.

 ## How does it work?